These 5 simple steps can help boost your book sales

 But even better, is to drill down even further, to a listing such as, ‘Kindle eBooks > Literature & Fiction > Literary Fiction > Romance’.
 This category will give your book a far better chance of being found.

 You can add seven keywords on Kindle and more on some other sites.
 Keywords can be a single word or a short phrase, so it’s no surprise that short phrases work so much better.

 However, certain single keywords on Kindle have a surprising use.
-Amazon list many keywords that when used with the right category will give your book a third or even fourth category listing.
+Amazon lists many keywords that when used with the right category will give your book a third or even fourth category listing.

 Step 3.
-Ditch the Prologue!
+Ditch the prologue and credits!

 Book buyers need to be hooked immediately, so don’t waste the opportunity by boring a potential reader with a preview read full of credits, thank yous to your family and editor, a prologue or foreword or any other text that is going to have them clicking ‘close preview’ in a hurry.
-If you have some background to add to your book, move it to the back of the book.

 Step 4.
-Change your cover.
+Change your cover colour.

-You might love your cover, but do potential book buyers?
+You might love your book cover, but do potential book buyers?
 Take a little time to look at books that are selling well in your genre.

 If you are not a graphic artist, and you have a homemade cover, do yourself a big favour and buy a professional cover.

 Sometimes something as simple as the overriding colour of a cover can make a huge difference.
-For instance, if your book is Contemporary Romance look at the covers of popular titles.
-They are mostly pink, blue and pastel.
-If yours is olive green, it really is time to change your cover!
+For instance, if your book is Contemporary Romance, look at the colours of covers of the most popular titles.

 Step 5.
-Repeat steps 1 & 2
+Rinse and repeat steps 1 & 2.

-If one of your keywords fails to list your book in the top fifty titles for the keyword search, hunt for a better one.
-If a keyword lists your book in the top fifty, keep it!
+If one of your keywords fails to list your book in the top fifty titles for the keyword search, hunt again for a better one.

-These five steps can make a big difference to your book sales, so give social media a miss for a few hours, and take some positive actions that will help potential readers want to buy your book.
+These five steps can make a big difference to your book sales, so give social media a miss for a few hours, and take some positive actions that will help potential readers find and want to buy your book.